zohaibarsalan/zohaibarsalan/README.md

 **_`Software Developer`_**

-I am a 15-year-old self-taught software developer specilaizing in web-developement trying to learn C and start writing his own blog/newsletter.
+I am a 15-year-old self-taught software developer specialising in web-development trying to learn C and start writing his blog/newsletter.
 I have learnt and slightly mastered JavaSript and the MERN stack.
-Currently I am learning AWS to complete the set.
+Currently, I am learning AWS to complete the set.
 Most of the projects are examples, starter code or just sandboxes.
 After I learn C (hopefully), I'll populate this with many different projects.

-Also I use vim btw.
+Also, I use vim btw.

 ---